o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 # Asset Cache Server: Settings Details

 The settings for the Asset Cache Server are held in `.setreg` files inside the project.
-For example the `o3de/AutomatedTesting/Registry/editorpreferences.setreg` stores the settings for the Editor.
+The default settings for the Asset Cache Server for the AutomatedTesting project are stored in the `o3de/AutomatedTesting/Registry/asset_cache_server_settings.setreg` file.

 This file stores a JSON document where there is a `/AssetProcessor/Settings/Server` key includes at least two keys `assetCacheServerMode` and `cacheServerAddress` to set the Asset Cache Server mode.
 It can also contain any number of `ACS ` keys to manage the asset patterns to cache.